zero-mega/pokemonHnS/README.md

 **Battle related:**
-* Modern Battle Frontier, Battle Tents and Trainer Hill.
+* (Not in HnS) Modern Battle Frontier, Battle Tents and Trainer Hill.
 Your Pokémon will be limited to level 50 when playing in those battle facilities, even if your level is 100.
 * 15 new moves from Gen IV to buff typings that didn't have a certain Physical / Special move.
 (Ex.
 Dark Pulse, as Dark type didn't have a Special Dark type move).
 (Now optional).
 * Fairy type introduced.
-* 3 New abilities for Regidrago, Regieleki and Arceus.
+* (Not in HnS) 3 New abilities for Regidrago, Regieleki and Arceus.
-* Gen. VI EXP.
+* (HnS EXP SHARE is different) Gen. VI EXP.
 SHARE and Gen III EXP.
 SHARE in the same game.
 "EXP.
 SHARE S" can be obtained at the Slateport Mart after obtaining the "EXP.
 SHARE" at Devon Corp.
-* HM01 Cut is now Grass type, NightShade does 50 static damage, Hidden power is now 60 always, and shows the type in the summary screen and in battle, Charge now ups Sp.
+* (Not in HnS) HM01 Cut is now Grass type, NightShade does 50 static damage, Hidden power is now 60 always, and shows the type in the summary screen and in battle, Charge now ups Sp.
 Def.
-* EV Training available in Lilycove.
+* (Saffron in HnS) EV Training available in Lilycove.
-* IV Maximizer available in Lylicove, after beating the game.
+* (Not in HnS) IV Maximizer available in Lylicove, after beating the game.
 Needs a lvl.100 Pokémon.
-* A nurse NPC is available after beating the game to farm EXP in Lilycove.
+* (Not in HnS) A nurse NPC is available after beating the game to farm EXP in Lilycove.
 * Faster battle intros.
 Enable "Fast Intros" option in the options menu.
 * Faster-paced battles.
 Enable "Fast Battles" option in the options menu.
 * 3 beeps when low-health, then it stops.